Spl0itable/nosflare/README.md

 ## Contact

-For inquiries related to Nosflare, you can reach out on Nostr at `npub16jdfqgazrkapk0yrqm9rdxlnys7ck39c7zmdzxtxqlmmpxg04r0sd733sv`
+For inquiries related to Nosflare, you can start a discussion on the GitHub repo or reach out on Nostr:

-## Acknowledgements

-- The awesome Nostr community for the protocol development.
-- Cloudflare Workers for an easy-to-use serverless execution environment.
-- The noble library for providing Schnorr signatures over secp256k1.
+- `npub16jdfqgazrkapk0yrqm9rdxlnys7ck39c7zmdzxtxqlmmpxg04r0sd733sv`